ConnorSweeneyDev/VimForVoyager/readme.md

 Instructions specifically for adding a toggleable Vim mode to the ZSA Voyager on Windows.

 ## Pre-requisites
+***Disclaimer: These instructions are tailored towards the ZSA Voyager and Windows, but using the techniques in this repo you can adapt it to any other QMK compatible keyboard and operating system.***

 - Windows.
 - ZSA Voyager keyboard (although can be adapted to other QMK keyboards).
 - WSL2 with a fresh or clean install of Ubuntu 22.04.